Can night time tooth grinders get veneers?

 Veneers for bruxer-tooth grinders

 Can you get veneers if you grind your teeth?
 Yes, if you get the right kind of veneers.
 The patient had a gum lift and bruxism veneers done to her upper front teeth.
 Theses special veneers were created with a shape and appearance that she specified.
 They were made with a very strong porcelain that will stand up to bruxism.
 She had her lips done too!
 This patient was only 26 years old!

 Bruxism Veneers for worn teeth – Replacing lost tooth enamel

 Bruxism is a condition that many suffer from.
 It can lead to other health issues such as jaw joint damage and re-occurring headaches.
 In the past, dentists either removed the heavily worn teeth or they crowned them.
 Dentists can now make veneers for worn teeth.
-This new conservative treatment option requires minimal preparation of the teeth.
+Veneers are thin sheets of ceramic that cover the fronts of teeth and replace all of the lost tooth structure.
+This new treatment conserves tooth structure.
 Dr. James Fondriest is one of the early developers of this technique.
 His custom porcelain veneers can replace lost tooth enamel caused by bruxism.
 He calls them “Bruxism veneers”.

 What is Bruxism?

 It is normal for your teeth to wear as you age.
 Everyone has some amount of wear to the teeth but this amount of wear will vary greatly.
 A common problem is excessive tooth wear due to bruxism.
 Bruxism is the excessive involuntary or habitual grinding, gnashing or clenching of the jaw.
 Teeth grinding is usually done unconsciously, such as during sleep.
 Other times, anxiety or stress will cause individuals to gnash, grind, or clench their teeth.

 This tooth gnashing will cause the teeth to wear much faster than normal.
 Excessive wear can result in frequent chipping and fracturing of teeth, food collecting between your teeth, and embarrassment from the changes in your smile.
 It can even change the shape of your face.
 Often, people who grind their teeth do not realize that they’re doing it.

 Should I be worried about the loss of enamel?